-If your excess contribution was contributed and removed in the same year, before the excess removal deadline, the withdrawal is reported on Form 1099-R using code 8.
-If you are under age 59^{1/2} also use code 1.

-• If your excess contribution was contributed in one year and removed in the next year, before the excess removal deadline, the withdrawal is reported on Form 1099-R using code P. If you are under age 59^{1/2} also use code 1.
+- If your excess contribution was contributed and removed in the same year, before the excess removal deadline, the withdrawal is reported on Form 1099-R using codes 8 and J. - If your excess contribution was contributed in one year and removed in the next year, before the excess removal deadline, the withdrawal is reported on Form 1099-R using codes P and J.

 Excess Contribution Removed After the Excess Removal Deadline.
-If your excess contribution is removed after the excess removal deadline, the withdrawal is reported on Form 1099-R using code 1 if you are under age 59^{1/2} or code 7 if you are age 59^{1/2} or older.
+If your excess contribution is removed after the excess removal deadline, the withdrawal is reported on Form 1099-R using code J if you are under age $59^{1/2}$ , code T if you are age $59^{1/2}$ or older, or code Q if the distribution is a qualified withdrawal.